avinashbhat/DocML/artifacts/User Study/input-control/model_documentation.md

 ## Information about the model

-This model is partly developed by Avinash Bhat at McGill University, on November 29, 2021.
+This model is partly developed by XXX, on November 29, 2021.
 This is a combination of a Logistic Regression and Doc2Vec model.
 The model is available to all under a MIT license.

 ## Intended Use